-Back issues of Softalk, February of '82 thru August of '84 (April '82 missing).
+Back Issues of Softalk, February of '82 thru August of '84 (April '82 missing).
 30 issues - \$20.
 Omron calculator, with rare 12 digit display - very easy to read.
-Portable, battery operated, includes case & AC adaptor. \$15.
+Portable, operated, includes case & AC adaptor. \$15.

-ORDERING DOMs or MSDs
+ORDERING DOMS or MSDs

-A reminder that Disks Of the Months (DOMs) and Mini app'les Software Disks (MSDs) are available by mail: DOMs at \$6.00 each; MSDs at \$17.50 each.
+A reminder that Disks Of the Months (DOMs) and Minitappiles Software Disks (MSDs) are available by mail: DOMs at \$6.00 each; MSDs at \$17.50 each.
 MacDOMs are not yet available by mail.
 Send your order to:

-MINI APPILES DOM'S PO Box 796 Hopkins MN., 55343 Attention DOM Sales
+MINI'APP'LES DOM's PO Box 796 Hopkins MN., 55343 Attention DOM Sales

-Most DOM's and all the MSDs are available at club meetings Because of the of disks vol ume distributed, they are not tested.
+Most DOM's and all the MSDs are available at club meetings Because of the of disks volume distributed, they are not tested.
 Club members are asked to make every effort to get the DOM or MSD running.
-For example, running. occasionally the DOS on the disk will be bad, but it will catalog OK and one can run the programs.
-Master Create on your System master disk will the DOS.
-Of fix-up course, if you have a disk with bad programs, we will cheerfully replace it!
+For example, occasionally the DOS on the disk will be bad, but it will catalog OK and one can run the programs.
+Master Create on your System master disk the DOS. fix-up course, if you have a disk with bad programs, we will cheerfully replace it!